AfonsoFaria20s/Fibonacci-Library/README.md

 - **Iterative and Recursive Approaches**
   - `getNthFibonacciIterative(int n)`: Get the nth Fibonacci number using an iterative approach.
   - `getNthFibonacciRecursive(int n)`: Get the nth Fibonacci number using a recursive approach.
-  - `getNthFibonacciMemoized(int n)`: Get the nth Fibonacci number using a memoized recursive approach.
-  - `getNthFibonacciMatrix(int n)`: Get the nth Fibonacci number using matrix exponentiation.

 ### Additional Features
 - **Mathematical Properties**